 How many items can I check out at a time?

-As of July 1, 2020, you can check out up to twelve items per calendar month.
+As of December 1, 2020, you can check out up to fifteen items per calendar month.

 How long can I keep the items I borrow from Hoopla?